Partial Hip Replacements

 Partial Hip Replacement Overview

 A partial hip replacement treats a fractured or diseased hip that causes pain and decreases the quality of life.
 Part of the femur (leg bone) is removed and replaced with metal and plastic components.
-Carolina Orthopaedics and Neurological Associates’ (CONA) partial hip replacement patients quickly return to normal activities with minimal to no restrictions.
+Carolina Orthopaedics and Neurosurgical Associates’ (CONA) partial hip replacement patients quickly return to normal activities with minimal to no restrictions.

 How is a partial hip replacement performed?